jsl1114/Lobster-AI/README.md

 ## User Stories or Use Cases

-(__TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://en.wikipedia.org/wiki/Use_case))

 1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. as a new user defaulted to free tier, I can log in to the site and pay for upgrades
-3. as a user, I can create a new grocery list
+3. as a free tier user, I can send a total of 10 request to the api as free trial.
+After that, I will be instructed to pay for an upgrade in order to continue using the app
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a standard tier user, I pay 39 dollars a month and have access to all the generation tools, with limit on certain features
-5. as a user, I can add items to an existing grocery list
-6. as a user, I can cross off items in an existing grocery list
+5. as a pro tier user, I pay 49 dollars a month and have access to all of the features on the website with the newest models, plus access to user history, which shows the past quries and responses, up tp 90 days

 ## Research Topics